 Rain Garden Rebate Program

-The 2018 Rain Garden Rebate program is now closed.
-Please stay tuned for updates in Spring 2019!
+The 2019 Rain Garden Rebate program is now open.

 Install a rain garden on your residential property and you may be eligible for a rebate up to $500 for plants and supplies.